Epping - East

 Epping - East has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch identified 11 projects likely affecting the region.
-Notable ones are Derby Meadows Preschool Redevelopment, Aurora Estate Expansion, Melbourne Food Innovation and Export Hub (MFIX), and New Epping Health Hub.
-The following list details those most relevant.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified 12 projects likely to impact the area.
+Key projects include Derby Meadows Preschool Redevelopment, Aurora Estate Expansion, Melbourne Food Innovation and Export Hub (MFIX), Northern Hospital Redevelopment Project.
+The following list details those most relevant:.

 Professional plan users can use the search below to filter and access additional projects.